rails-lts/security-scanner-configs/configs/rails_lts/3_2_22_1/cves.md

-# List of CVEs addressed by Rails 3.2.22.1 LTS
+# List of vulnerabilities addressed by Rails 3.2.22.1 LTS

-This is a known list of all known CVEs relevant for Rails 3.2.22.1 LTS.
+This is a known list of all known vulnerabilities relevant for Rails 3.2.22.1 LTS.

 - CVE-2011-2931
   - XSS in strip_tags